MInduDev/Learning/JavaScript/Task20/README.md

 2. Open it in VS Code.
 3. Make sure HTML and CSS files are in the same folder.
 4. Open index.html in browser.
-5. Watch the image animation.
+5. Explore the laundry services and book an appointment.

 ## What I Learned

-- How to use CSS animations
+- How to create responsive web pages using HTML and CSS.
-- How to use @keyframes
+- How to build interactive features with JavaScript.
-- How transform works
+- How to implement form validation.
-- How animation can improve UI
+- How to send emails using EmailJS.

+## Author
+Indu